CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - `username`

-///type=SS, answer=[5]
+/// type=SS, answer=[5]

-Which statements best describe a `PDO` class?
+Which statement best describes a `PDO` class?

-- It handles any exceptions if any error occurs.
+- It handles an exception if any error occurs.

 - It evaluates the connection in a PHP application.

+- It sets the parameters between PHP and a database server.

 - It allows unstable connection between PHP and a database.

-- It sets the parameters between PHP and a database server.

 - It represents a connection between PHP and a database server.